 Add internal marketing operations specialist time (0.5 FTE × $80K loaded cost = $40,000) and Year 1 fully-loaded TCO is closer to $120,000 for mid-market.

 Teams that budget only license + implementation routinely run out of runway by Month 6.
-Build a 25% contingency for "we didn't know we needed this" costs (additional integrations, scope expansion, unexpected B2BMA need).
+Build a 25% contingency for "we did not know we needed this" costs (additional integrations, scope expansion, unexpected B2BMA need).
+If Slack is in your stack, budget governance work too — our Slack + Salesforce architecture audit shows how cross-platform integration surfaces hidden permission and compliance costs.
 Mid-market B2B teams that budget $100K for Year 1 typically spend $115K-$130K.
 This is normal — not failure.

 Year 2 is where most TCO models fall apart.
 Implementation is done, so teams expect the cost to drop dramatically.
 It does drop — but not as much as expected, because new costs replace the implementation line item.